-If you need to be hospitalised for haemophilia complications, log in to the Momentum App, contact us via the web chat facility on momentummcomingscheme.co.za, email us at preauthorisation@momentumhealth.co.za, send us a WhatsApp message or call us on 0860 11 78 59 to request pre-authorisation.
+If you need to be hospitalised for Parkinson's disease complications, log in to the Momentum App, contact us via the web chat facility on [momentummaticscheme.co.za](http://momentummaticscheme.co.za), email us at [preauthorisation@momentumhealth.co.za](mailto:preauthorisation@momentumhealth.co.za), send us a WhatsApp message or call us on 0860 11 78 59 to request pre-authorisation.
 We will allocate a case manager to follow up regarding your hospital stay.